Innsbruck: Climate

 Summer is highly variable and unpredictable.
 Days can be cool 17 °C and rainy, or sunny and extremely hot, sometimes hitting 34 °C. In summer, as expected for an alpine-influenced climate, the diurnal temperature variation is often very high as nights usually remain cool, being 12 °C on average, but sometimes dipping as low as 6 °C.

 The average annual temperature is 10 °C.

 Boroughs and statistical divisions

 Innsbruck is divided into nine boroughs (cadastral settlements) that were formed from previously independent municipalities or villages.
 These nine boroughs are further divided into twenty wards (cadastral districts).
 All wards are within one borough, except for the ward of Hungerburg (Upper Innsbruck), which is divided between two.
 For statistical purposes, Innsbruck is further divided into forty-two statistical units (Statistischer Bezirk) and 178 numbered blocks (Zählsprengel).

-The following are the nine boroughs with the population as of 31 October 2011:
+The nine boroughs of Innsbruck and their population as of 2024: